Regnal number: "The first"

 In some monarchies it is customary not to use an ordinal when there has been only one holder of that name.
-For example, Queen Victoria will not be called Victoria I until there is a Victoria II.
+For example, Queen Victoria will not be called Victoria I unless there is a Victoria II.
 This tradition is applied in the United Kingdom, Belgium, Luxembourg, Norway and the Netherlands.
 It was also applied in most of the former German monarchies and in Hungary.
-In Sweden, the practice is not consistent, as Sigismund and Adolf Frederick never have ordinals, whereas Frederick I often does.